 This is one of the most important leadership traits and encompasses what’s relevant for the business, but also what’s relevant for as a person as well as your leadership skills.

 Ensuring your business is as close to world-class as possible is what leaders should be striving for.
-Without keeping up to date with the latest trends, technologies, strategies, and competitor activity in your industry, your business will suffer, your staff moral will suffer and your leadership will suffer.
+Without keeping up to date with the latest trends, technologies, strategies, and competitor activity in your industry, your business will suffer, your staff morale will suffer and your leadership will suffer.

 Aside from industry business trends, you should also be working on your growth as an effective leader.
 There are a lot of nonsensical claptrap self-help books on the market these days with everyone proclaiming themselves to be gurus in all areas of life.
-If you’re a reader and like self-development style books, below are five recommendations and although some of these books were written many years ago, the value gained from them is very relevant in today’s world:
+If you’re a reader and like self-development style books, below are five recommendations although some of these books were written many years ago, the value gained from them is very relevant in today’s world:

 7 Habits of Highly Effective People

 The Four Agreements

 Don Miguel Ruiz

 Flow: The Psychology of Optimal Experience

 Aside from books, there are numerous offline and online courses you can take to improve your leadership skills.